Integration

-Hermes Agent Discord Bot Setup: Gateway, Permissions, Threads
+Hermes Agent Discord Bot Setup: Gateway, Intents, Threads

-Set up a Hermes Agent Discord bot with Message Content Intent, channel allowlists, thread/forum checks, gateway status, Web UI diagnostics, and FlyHermes managed uptime fallback.
+Set up a Hermes Agent Discord bot with Message Content Intent, channel allowlists, thread/forum checks, gateway status, real reply tests, and the managed FlyHermes path.

 Quick answer